jh3nd3rs0n/argmatey/README.md

          * handling the next part of the command line argument or
          * the next command line argument.
          *
-         * A non-empty Optional Integer can be returned as a status
+         * A non-null Integer can be returned as a status code
-         * code which will terminate any further parsing and
+         * which will terminate any further parsing and handling
-         * handling of the command line arguments.
+         * of the command line arguments.
          */
         @Override
-        protected Optional<Integer> handleThrowable(Throwable t) {
+        protected Integer handleThrowable(Throwable t) {
             /*
              * Custom error message can be displayed here instead
              * of using the statement below.